mrtyormaa/Foreign-Exchange/src/randomforest/readme.md

 ##HomeWork 3
+Due to the object oriented design of the Decison Tree, the implementation of the Random Forest is very simple.
+Very few changes were required to get the implementation of the desired random forest.

 Most of the changes have been done in the Decision Tree package.
 The main relevant changes are in the CreateDT class.

+###Statistics
+Decision tree Efficiency : 50.808%
+Random Forest Efficiency : 53.6732%

+The output dump can be found in the log file.

 ###Random Forest Properties
 The forest properties can be changed as per requirement.